How to Tell If You Got a Good Homeowner's Insurance Rate

 Do your research: Read customer reviews and see if customers felt their damage estimates and final settlements were too small.
 This may be reason enough to avoid an insurer.

 Using ratings from J.D.
 Power as well as data from the National Association of Insurance Companies, NerdWallet ranked the best homeowner’s insurance companies.

 You’ll also want to ask your lender about discounting rates.
 InsuranceHub has put together a list of 15 discounts you may qualify for—if you ask.
 You can always get estimates from multiple companies and see if either is willing to budge based on the other’s rate.

 Any time you can lower your rate and improve your coverage, you want to consider switching your homeowner’s insurance.

-If you have an immediate financial need not covered by your homeowner’s insurance, you may want to consider a Hometap Investment.
-Hometap offers a smart way to tap into your home’s equity to fund expected—an unexpected—life events like home improvements and education costs.
+In an event where you have an immediate financial need not covered by your homeowner’s insurance, you may want to consider a Hometap Investment.
+Hometap offers a smart way to tap into your home’s equity to fund expected - and unexpected - life events like home improvements and education costs.

 Take our 5-minute quiz to see if a home equity investment is a good fit for you.